Rasalp1/canvas-lm/documentation/PRODUCTION_READINESS.md

 ## Executive Summary

-Canvas LM is an AI-powered Chrome extension that helps students interact with their Canvas course materials using advanced RAG (Retrieval-Augmented Generation) technology.
+Canvs LM is an AI-powered Chrome extension that helps students interact with their Canvas course materials using advanced RAG (Retrieval-Augmented Generation) technology.
 This document outlines the steps required to prepare the extension for Chrome Web Store submission and production release.

 **Current Status:** Pre-Production (98% Complete)